stakater/grafana-cloud-ansible-operator/README.md

     *In-Cluster Configuration Management:*
     The operator directly applies configuration changes within the cluster, bypassing the need for `Syncsets`.
     It ensures the Alertmanager's alert forwarding settings are correctly configured for seamless communication with Grafana On Call.
+Additionally, it adds option for On call Heartbeat which acts as a monitoring for monitoring systems.
+It also creates PrometheusRule that adds a Vector as heartbeat generator.

     *Local Secret Management:*
     Managing the `alertmanager-main-generated` secret locally, the operator updates its configurations.